cloud-coder/cascon-2019-openshift/template-lab.md

 # Templates
 You can find the templates guide here: [Templates](https://docs.openshift.com/online/dev_guide/templates.html)

 Templates are useful for scenarios when you are creating a set of objects that share some common values, which can be parameterized.
 Or you want to apply the same label across multiple objects.
 A template definition has three main sections: **Labels**, **Parameters** and **Objects**.
 The **Objects** section contains an array of resource definitions that you would like to create.
-Certain values in the resource definitions have a placholer (i.e. variable, parameter) for a value.
+Certain values in the resource definitions have a placeholder (i.e. variable, parameter) for a value.
 The name of this placeholder/variable is defined in the **Parameters** section, and to insert the value of the parameter, you would use *${param-name}* notation.
-A template itself is a resource definition like any other OpenShift (or Kubernetes) resrouces.
+A template itself is a resource definition like any other OpenShift (or Kubernetes) resources.

 Here is an example of a template from the OpenShift [documentation](https://docs.openshift.com/online/dev_guide/templates.html#writing-templates):
 ```yaml